Open Alcohol in a Vehicle

 Open Intoxicant and Operating While Intoxicated (OWI)

-In many cases, a person gets charged with OWI or DUI, and Open Intoxicant.
+In many cases, a person gets charged with OWI or DUI and Open Intoxicant.
 The open alcohol in the vehicle will be evidence the prosecutor will use to prove the driver was intoxicated or impaired while driving.
 The prosecutor does not want you to know that the driver’s breath or blood alcohol content (BAC) might be rising if they consumed alcohol just before the traffic stop.
-If the driver’s breath or blood alcohol is rising, the defense may show a reasonable doubt about the amount of alcohol in the person’s system while driving.
+If the driver’s breath or blood alcohol is rising, the defense may show reasonable doubt about the amount of alcohol in the person’s system while driving.
 A rising BAC could mean a verdict of NOT GUILTY!

 Constitutional Violations and Improper Criminal Charges